Hypothetical partition of Belgium: Feudal borders

-The territory of Belgium is the southern part of the historical region called Low Countries.
+The territory of Belgium is the southern part of the historical region called the Low Countries.
 The Low Countries emerged at the end of the Middle Ages as a very loose political confederation of fiefdoms ruled in personal union by the House of Habsburg: the Seventeen Provinces.
 The largest components of this union were the Duchy of Brabant, the County of Flanders, the County of Hainaut and the Duchy of Luxembourg.
 The Prince-Bishopric of Liège was almost an enclave within the Seventeen Provinces.
 The prince-bishopric was not formally included in the Habsburgs' dominion but was, since the time of Emperor Charles V, strongly influenced by its Habsburg neighbors.
 The border which emerged after the Dutch Revolt and the Eighty Years' War split the Seventeen Provinces into the Dutch Republic and the Spanish Netherlands.
 In particular Brabant and Flanders were divided into northern and southern components.
 Though the fiefdoms constituting the Southern Netherlands were more or less ruled by a single reigning House, they were all quite distinct.
 Different traditions and dialects of Dutch and Walloon appeared.
 Within the largest fiefdoms like Liège, Flanders and Luxembourg, several distinct languages and dialects were in use.